* Merger Monday sees deals worth over $11 bln signed so far

 By Sruthi Shankar

-More U.S. Republicans Senators on Sunday said they expected Congress to pass the tax bill this week, with a Senate vote set for Tuesday and President Donald Trump expected to sign the bill into law by the end of the week.
+More U.S. Republicans Senators on Sunday threw their weight behind the tax bill they expect Congress to pass this week.
+A Senate vote is set for Tuesday and President Donald Trump is expected to sign the bill into law by the end of the week.

 U.S. stocks have enjoyed a near year-long rally, of late powered by increasing expectations of the promised tax overhaul, which aims to lower corporate taxes to 21 percent from 35 percent, coming to fruition.

-The benchmark S&P 500 has gained about 20 percent so far in 2017, set for its best year since 2013, as investors bet that lower taxes could boost corporate profits and trigger share buybacks and higher dividend payouts.
+The benchmark S&P 500 has gained 19.5 percent so far in 2017, set for its best year since 2013, as investors bet that lower taxes could boost corporate profits and trigger share buybacks and higher dividend payouts.

 “The market is going to continue its rally based on the belief that we’re going to see the Congress pass tax reform,” said Robert Pavlik, Chief Investment Strategist at SlateStone Wealth in New York.